 This course covers research into and development of circulation policies, review of self-service technologies, readers' advisory, notification systems, and materials handling.
 The course also includes the investigation of integrated library systems and their impacts to user-friendly customer service, and discussion of current issues that impact library services.

 LIBR 104 PUBLIC SERVICES FOR LIBRARY TECHNICIANS

-This course is an introduction to public catalogs, bibliographic instruction, inter-library loan practices, handling of problem patrons, and development of library behavior policies.
-Also reviewed is basic marketing of library services.
+This course is an introduction to public catalogs, bibliographic instruction, reference interviews, inter-library loan practices, services to diverse populations, and development of library behavior policies.